adzialocha/document-generator/README.md

         $ mkdir -p ~/.document-templates/invoice

-2. Create a `template.yaml` file in this folder to define basic options which will be passed on to [wkhtmltopdf](https://wkhtmltopdf.org/) for .pdf generation:
+2. Create a `template.yaml` file in this folder to define basic options which will be passed on to [puppeteer](https://pptr.dev/) for .pdf generation:

         $ touch template.yaml

     *.document-templates/invoice/template.yaml*

     ```yaml
-    page-size: A4
+    format: A4
-    margin-top: 10mm
-    margin-right: 10mm
-    margin-bottom: 10mm
-    margin-left: 20mm
+    margin:
+        top: 30
+        right: 60
+        bottom: 30
+        left: 60
     ```

 3. Now create a `template.html` file to define the layout of the document.
 You can use [Nunjucks](https://mozilla.github.io/nunjucks/) template language to work with variables, inheritance, loops etc.: